310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
-…… ♪
+………♪
 {% endbubble %}

 {% bubble Nazuna %}
-Nn--Oh?
+Nn—Oh?
 Chiaki-chin, you’re reading a book?
 I didn’t ‘spect something like that from you~♪

 So you got bad eyesight?
 The glasses made me think you were someone else…
 {% endbubble %}